-Lots of independent WiFi hotspots, a large number of Bluetooth devices and analogue radio interference from powerful electrical sources could all be at fault.
+Lots of independent WiFi hotspots, a large number of Bluetooth devices, and analog radio interference from powerful electrical sources could all be at fault.
 If your Magic Mouse has trouble connecting in one location, but not in others, there’s a good chance the problem is with excessive interference.
 The only solution here would be to reduce the interference or relocate your computer if possible.
-If neither of those are an option then you’ll have to use a wired solution instead.
+If neither of those is an option then you’ll have to use a wired solution instead.

 Is The Mouse Tracking Properly?

 If the problem isn’t that your Magic Mouse won’t connect at all, but that the pointer moves in an erratic function, you might actually just have a dirty sensor.
 Optical mice use a tiny camera along with an internal light to look for changes in the surface the mouse is moving over.
 All you need to do is use a damp earbud to gently clean the sensor’s lens.

 Tracking issues can also be caused by the surface you’re using for the mouse.
 Glass surfaces are often hard for mice to work on, for example.
 Try a mousepad or just your pants to see if the problem goes away.